haystackandroid/stellarized/README.md

 call plug#end()
 ```

-...then reloading vimrc (by running `:so %` at the vim command line, or by restarting vim), followed by `:PlugUpdate`.
+...then restarting vim, followed by running `:PlugUpdate` (at the vim command line).

 ## activation